remyJardillier/Survival_preScreening/README.md

 	4.a.
 On the 'mRNASeq' panel, click on 'mRNAseq_Preprocess'.
 A zip file is downloaded.
 	4.b.
 Open this .zip file and copy the file ''cancer-name'.uncv2.mRNAseq_RSEM_all.txt' (e.g. 'KIRC.uncv2.mRNAseq_RSEM_all.txt') into the folder 'data_cancer/'cancer-name'/ (e.g. 'data_cancer/KIRC/)..
-To overcome runing time and size issues, the data available in 'Rdata_cancer_screen/' contain only 100 patients for 3 cancers (ACC, BRCA and KIRC).

 How to run the code